Pgturn68/Regex-Tutorial/README.md

 2,6 are being used as a greedy quantifier as intergers, so the Regex tries to match between a min of 2 characters to 4 characters.

 ### Grouping Constructs
-Grouping is a way of handling multiple characters into a single unit, they are made by placing the characters inside a set of ().
+Grouping is a way of handling multiple characters into a single unit, they are made by placing the characters inside a set of () known as a subexpression which look for exact matches as opposed to bracket expressions.
 The multiple characters captured here in this example are ([a-z0-9_\.-]+) which is the email username.
 The next set ([\da-z\.-]+) represents the email domain and the last ([a-z\.]{2,6}) would be the captured .com

 ### Bracket Expressions
-Bracket expressions can be displayed as a matching expression or a non-matching expression and is made of one or more matching expressions.
-Bracket expressions show a set of characters that will be matched within the [ ], any single character within  the brackets will match.
+Bracket expressions show a set of characters that will be matched within the [].
+Any single character within  the brackets will match.
 Being shown here is  the first set of brackets [a-z0-9_\.-] this is displaying case sensitive letters from a-z as well as numbers from 0-9 and a hypen and period.
-The second set of brackets [\da-z\.-] is displaying all digits and characters from a-z along with the hypen and period.
+The second set of brackets [\da-z\.-] is displaying all digits and case sensitive from a-z along with the hypen and period.
 The third set of brackets contain [a-z\.] displaying case sensitive characters and a period.

 ### Character Classes
 A character class is the name that matches any given symbol from a certain set.
 The character class can also find and remove anything that is not a number.
-\d- is being used in the matching Email example as a digit from 0-9.
+\d- is being used in the matching Email example which is basically the same as a bracket expression [0-9].

 ### The OR Operator
+The OR operator searches for the characters OR the special characters in the pattern, you can also use this outside the bracket expression.
+An expample of using the OR operation would be the hyphen and the underscore as seen here a-z0-9_ from the Email example.

 ### Flags